Jury could decide sticky issues of September 11 airlines lawsuit

 Mark, who is not involved in the case, said the judge's ruling "indicated quite clearly that he needs to hear more and I'm assuming there will be a lot of expert testimony."

-A new complex to replace the World Trade Center is taking shape.
+A new complex to replace the World Trade Centre is taking shape.
 The 16-acre (6.5-hectare) site is owned by the Port Authority of New York and New Jersey, which is rebuilding the complex with Silverstein.
-The total cost is $14.8 billion. .
+The total cost is $14.8 billion.